 Asbestos was also present in various railroad buildings.
 These facilities contained a variety of asbestos-containing building materials, including roof shingles, floor tile, ceiling tile, tile cement, millboard, hardboard, wall panels, drywall, and joint compound.
 Asbestos was also used to insulate pipes throughout railroad buildings, including in locker rooms.
 As these materials break down and deteriorate over time, they release fibers into the air, exposing any workers that would enter the building.
 Consequently, even a railroad employee working in an office could have been exposed to dangerous amounts of asbestos.

 Workers in the Bridges and Buildings (B&B) department were often tasked with the maintenance, repair, and demolition of railroad buildings that contained large quantities of asbestos.
 Specific examples include working with asbestos-containing roofing materials, drywall or joint compound, and installation or removal of the ceiling and/or floor tile.
 The activities would release friable asbestos into the air which the workers would breathe.
-Asbestos fibers could also lodge in workers’ clothing, exposing them and their families even after their shift ended.
+Asbestos fibers could also lodge in workers’ clothing, exposing them and their families even after their shifts ended.

 When Did the Railroad Industry Know About the Dangers of Asbestos?